-Your hearing aids must never be exposed to extreme heat, e.g. left inside a parked car in the sun.
+The hearing aid must never be exposed to extreme heat, e.g. left inside a parked car in the sun.

-The hearing aids must not be dried in microwave ovens or other ovens.
+The hearing aid must not be dried in microwave ovens or other ovens.

-The chemicals in cosmetics, hairspray, perfume, aftershave lotion, sunscreen lotion, and insect repellent can damage the hearing aids.
-Always remove your hearing aids before applying such products and allow time to dry before use.
+The chemicals in cosmetics, hairspray, perfume, aftershave lotion, sunscreen lotion, and insect repellent can damage the hearing aid.
+Always remove your hearing aid before applying such products and allow time to dry before use.